 Fossil fuel thermal generation is one of the activities that generates more greenhouse gas emissions in the world.
 The progress in our Decarbonization Plan is seen in a pronounced reduction of our carbon footprint and in the intensity of emissions and contaminating gas in general.
-By accelerating our investments in renewable power generation, we are getting closer to our main goal, which is being Carbon Neutral by 2045.
+By accelerating our investments in renewable power generation, we are getting closer to our main goal, which is achieving Net Zero Carbon by 2045.